You can find a guide to the site's usage and all of the d-flight services at this link.

 What's a QR Code?

-The QR Code is a two-dimensional barcode used to uniquely identify an SAPR and therefore fulfill the recognition obligations set by the ENAC regulation.
+The UAS Operator QR Code is a two-dimensional barcode used to uniquely identify a UAS Operator and therefore fulfill the recognition obligations provided for by the ENAC regulation.

 Who can access the d-flight maps?